A few correspondents have asked why I’m not posting the rest of this series as I promised, fortnightly.

 here’s part of the state-by-state chart for April 15th/16th 2020.
 If a football stadium collapsed killing 1,000 people would you listen to protests that the same stadium stand should be re-occupied immediately or as soon as possible while the stand remained a danger?
 Think twice, then think again before agitating for thing to ‘re-open’ and return to normal.
 There is no ‘return to normal’ possible.
 There is still no vaccine and no reliable treatment.
 The danger won’t be less while the virus is still free to infect anyone within speaking distance or indeed up to 12 17 feet (c.5 meters) away from a sneeze.
 People in isolation aren’t working but dead people will never work again.

-My personal choice – for their combination of respect for their audience and a sense of priorities-
+A few of my personal choices – for their combination of respect for their audience and a sense of priorities-

 Address by a political leader: Taoiseach Leo Varadkar Ireland (March 17th., 2020)